Two-Timescale Design for Movable Antenna-Enabled Multiuser MIMO Systems: Introduction

 Despite the promising potential of MA technology, research in this field remains in its early stage, with most studies focusing on algorithmic design and theoretical performance limits.
 These studies generally assume that each antenna element can be adjusted globally and in real-time within the transmit/receive region, relying on the availability of instantaneous channel state information (CSI) [26].
 However, such an approach presents several critical challenges.
 First, although mechanical MA systems, as discussed in [16] and [17], provide flexible movement in 2D and 3D spaces, this flexibility incurs substantial movement energy consumption due to the need for frequent adjustments to track optimal positions, compounded by delays resulting from mechanical response speed limitations.
-In contrast, fluid antenna systems (FAS), as studied in [12], [13], [27], are more compact and energy-efficient; however, their movement is confined to 1D spaces, limiting their adaptability in dynamic environments.
+Fluid antenna systems (FAS) can be more compact and energy-efficient [12], [13], [27].
 Second, the reliance on complete and instantaneous CSI across the movement region to optimize MA positions poses an additional fundamental challenge.
 Most existing schemes rely on full CSI; however, acquiring accurate real-time CSI across the entire movement region is impractical and even infeasible, especially in fast-fading channels.
 This limitation hinders the practical deployment of MAs in real-world systems.

 To address these challenges, an approach that involves adjusting antenna positions on a longer timescale is proposed by utilizing statistical CSI, such as user signal power, user distribution, and large-scale channel parameters, in accordance with current network protocols [28].
 This method reduces the overhead and complexity associated with channel estimation while still providing performance gains over traditional FPAs.
 Another similar research explored scenarios where only statistical CSI is available, proposing simplified antenna movement modes and optimization frameworks that focus on transmit precoding and antenna position design [29].
 However, relying exclusively on statistical CSI can result in performance degradation [30], [31], as it fails to account for rapidly changing channel conditions, especially in multi-path or highly dynamic environments.
 Therefore, it is imperative to develop a general optimization framework that balances performance improvements with practical implementation challenges in MA-enabled systems.